71st Infantry Division (Wehrmacht): Italy 1943-45

 From March to July 1943, the 71st Infantry Division was completely reorganized in Denmark from Grenadier Regiments 883 and 885 and replacements from Wehrkreis XI, including the WK XI Unterführer course.

 In August 1943, the 71st Infantry Division was transferred to Carinthia with the assignment to help disarm the Italian troops in the Treviso - Gorizia - Trieste and Fiume areas during Operation Achse.
 This was followed by coastal protection and partisan fighting in the Monfalcone and Fiume areas.
 Participation in the Battle of Monte Cassino from January to May 1944 was also significant.

-Here the IR 211 defended a 4km long section of the front in the town of Cassino and fought in hand-to-hand combat with New Zealand units for possession of the station under the command of Colonel Barnbeck.
+Here the IR 211 defended a 4 km long section of the front in the town of Cassino and fought in hand-to-hand combat with New Zealand units for possession of the station under the command of Colonel Barnbeck.
 IR 194 was used in front of the US beachhead of Anzio-Nettuno until mid-February 1944.
-In May 1944 Major Knuht and the IR 211 fought in the Third Battle of Monte Cassino for the foothills of Monti Aurunci, at Castelforte and Esperia.
+In March 1944 Major Friedrich Wilhelm Knuht and the IR 211 fought in the Third Battle of Monte Cassino for the foothills of Monti Aurunci, at Castelforte and Esperia.
+Major Knuht received for this engagement the Knight's Cross on 06/03/1944.
+He died in action on 10/03/1944.
+He was posthumously promoted to Oberstleutnant (Lieutenant Colonel).

 The correlation of forces consisted of 6 heavily exhausted battalions of the 71.
 ID against 4 full-fledged divisions of the Free French Expeditionary Corps, under General Alphonse Juin, that included Moroccan mountain troops.
 The German resistance collapsed due to the Allied pressure and the infiltration and flanking maneuver of the French forces on the Garigliano River.